 Laguna in Cucina: A Food Memoir of Venice and the Lagoon

 MEMBERSHIP: Stories, ancedotes, recipes, glimpses of daily life and portraits of people and places: A home base for you to return regularly and enjoy the seasons in Venice and the Lagoon virtually while tasting Nonna Lina's gourmet recipes.

-SIGNATURE CLASS: Introducing an unexpected Venice and her exotic culinary culture: 3-step roadmap to explore Venice virtually, interactive with videos, city guides, historical recipes and more adventures!
+SIGNATURE CLASS: Introducing an unexpected Venice, her gardens and exotic culinary culture: Expore the story of Venice virtually, interactive with videos, city guides, historical recipes and more!
 Travel back in time to learn for the future.